alexandrosb88/GeoInvestigator/README.md

 ## Description

-> ### Python-based tool for pinpointing a location solely from satelite imagery - without any other info (address, coordinates etc.) using the cv2 module
+> ### Python-based OSINT tool for pinpointing a location solely from satelite imagery - without any other info (address, coordinates etc.) using the cv2 module

 <br />